ultimike/dco_barrio_drupaleasy_2022/README.txt

-#Drupal Career Online
+# Drupal Career Online

-##DrupalEasy custom theme from basic theme development lesson.
+## DrupalEasy custom theme from basic theme development lesson.

+This repository contains the theme with all of the in-class exercises complete.
 Updated April 2025.